-Adequate thyroid hormone and function is required for both regular ovulation and progesterone production in the body.
+Adequate thyroid hormone and function are required for both regular ovulation (2) and progesterone production in the body.

-Specifically studies have linked T3 thyroid hormone (the active thyroid hormone) to the release and cycle of healthy progesterone levels.
+Specifically, studies have linked T3 thyroid hormone (3) (the active thyroid hormone) to the release and cycle of healthy progesterone levels.

 So what does this mean for you?